DataBranner/compile_diary/README.md

 python compile_sample_diary_entries.py n
 ```

 where `n` is the maximum age in hours that is to be included.
 This second program is useful for examining the typesetting of individual entries without having to compile the whole diary.
-The filename `diary_excerpts_5_sections.tex` is used, where `5` here indicates that five sections were included.
+It produces a filename of the form `diary_excerpts_n_sections.tex`, where `_n_` is an integer enumerating the sections included.
+After generating the `.tex` file it compiles twice and opens the file.

+### To do

+ * Modularize so that the two programs have no repeated code.
+ * Perhaps both use-cases can be handled by a single program with different inputs.

 [end]